 Although it is not uncommon for police to arrest everyone inside a car or residence in which drugs are found, merely being present is not enough to be guilty of possessing drugs.
 The state should be held to the standard of proving that you were in actual or constructive possession of the drug beyond a reasonable doubt.
 This means that the prosecutor must prove that you intentionally or knowingly had care, custody, control or management of the drugs.
 However, please notice that the prosecutor does not have to prove ownership of the drugs, only possession with knowledge.

-Our Conroe criminal lawyer will defend you against unlawful searches of your property
+Our Conroe Drug Crime Lawyer will defend you against unlawful searches of your property

 There are many defenses to drug possession cases.
 Other than contradicting elements of the offense that have been discussed above, a successful defense often hinges on the legality of the conduct of the arresting officer.
 The United States and Texas Constitutions protect against unlawful searches and seizures of individual’s persons and property.
 If you are not one-hundred percent certain that drugs are not in a vehicle or your place of residence, DO NOT consent to a search.
 If drugs are found, you will not be able to talk your way out of getting arrested by just saying that you did not know the drugs were there.
 On the scene, the officer will always assume that you know what is in your car or residence.
 If you have been the subject of a search in which consent was not obtained by the officer, we have the experience to investigate claims by the officer that consent was granted.
 It is not always simply your word against the officer’s word.